FOOD AND NUTRITION RESEARCH METHODOLOGIES - 2024/5

 Module Overview

-This module will provide a broadly-based review of current methods employed in food and nutrition, with hands on practical aspects in statistics, epidemiology, study design, body composition and dietary intake measurements as well as experience in scientific writing and critical reviews of peer reviewed scientific papers in food and nutritional sciences.
-These as necessary skills needed for the Research project module (MHUM009) and for preparing scientific manuscripts.
-The module will also provide insights into career options within the different disciplines of food science and nutrition.
+This Module provides a broadly-based review of current methods employed in experimental food and nutritional sciences, with hands on practical aspects in statistics, epidemiology, study design, and dietary intake measurements as well as experience in scientific writing and critical reviews.
+Statistics will be at the level of simple (e.g. descriptives and correlations) and more complex (t-test, Mann Whitney U test, Wilcoxon Matched Pairs, ANOVA, Friedman Test, Repeated Measures ANOVA and Regression).
+Statistics will be assessed through a piece of coursework analyzing data from a Nutrition & Bone Health dataset from original published papers.
+These are necessary skills needed for the Research project module (MHUM009) and for preparing scientific manuscripts.

 Module provider